popey/popey.com-blog/content/snaps.md

 Some notes about specific apps and why they may not looks like they're updated.

-* [ClassiCube](https://snapcraft.io/classicube): Need to fix the script to get the upstream version correctly.
 * [Defold](https://snapcraft.io/defold): I'm only shipping stable releases in the snap, not alpha/beta releases.
 * [emoj](https://snapcraft.io/emoj): Build error in npm on later releases need investigation.
 * [Libation](https://snapcraft.io/libation): I'm only shipping stable releases in the snap, not pre-release versions.